 International Level: Politics 101 / Political Participation: 9 0.9%

-We rest North Korea vs South Korea to share interesting fact from the journals of some good thinker:
+We break from North Korea vs South Korea to share educational moment from yesteryear:

-Today is: 16th July (GMT), in history on the 16th of July, 1948 AD the following event happened:
+Today is: 18th September (GMT), in history on the 18th of September, 1895 AD the following birth happened: